 Turn signal and grounding problems on BMW motorcycles

 We will slowly build a simple turn signal circuit.
-Lets start with a simple bulb as an example.
+Let us start with a simple bulb as an example.
 The bulb is a 12 v and rated at 12 watts.
-The power law tells us that 12 watts at 12 volts will have a current flow of 1 ampere, or amp.
+The power law tells us that 12 watts at 12 volts will have a current flow of 1 ampere or amp.
 Volts (12) times amps (1) is the power in watts.
 12 X 1=12.
-If in fact we discovered that the circuit actually had 2 amps flowing then we would be consuming 24 watts of power.
+If, in fact, we discovered that the circuit actually had 2 amps flowing, then we would be consuming 24 watts of power.

-The resistance that the bulb would actually have would be defined by Ohms law.
-The current equals the voltage divided by the resistance, or I = E/R. In this case the resistance would be one Ohm.
+The resistance of the bulb would be defined by Ohm’s law.
+The current (I) equals the voltage (E) divided by the resistance (R), or I = E/R. In this case, the resistance would be one Ohm.

-We incorrectly assumed that the resistance is linear.
+We incorrectly assume that the resistance is fixed.
 It often isn’t.
 The multimeter doesn’t use 12 volts to test resistance.
 It uses much less.
 At a lower voltage, the resistance is quite different.

-For our next example we are going to use a more accurate type of multimeter called an oscilloscope.
-This is nothing more than a voltmeter that uses a TV screen to show us what happens to the voltage and current each small part of a second, often dividing it much closer than a millionth of a second.
+For our next example, we are going to use a more accurate type of multimeter called an oscilloscope.
+That is nothing more than a voltmeter that uses a TV screen to show us what happens to the voltage and current.

 We would quickly find that something else happens.
-It would start up quickly (not quite square, but close) and when arriving at the top it would take forever to finally get to 12 volts.
+It would start up quickly (not quite square, but close), and when arriving at the top it would take forever to get to 12 volts finally.
 It is very rounded off at the top.
 It takes 1/4 of a second to get there.
 Observation of the bulb also confirms that the bulb doesn’t get to full brightness instantly, but there are more factors to explain that one.

-The bulb actually starts off at a very low resistance and as current goes through the “business part” of the bulb, the resistance actually climbs up a lot.
+The bulb starts off at a very low resistance, and as current goes through the “business part” of the bulb, the resistance actually climbs up a lot.
 The resistance is affected by the heat in the wire.
-The resistance isn’t linear with respect to heat (voltage X current).
+The resistance isn’t linear with respect to heat.

 So now we have a bulb that is nonlinear in operation.
-We have attached it to a switch that we have wanted to be nonlinear.
-We now have a more complicated situation.
+We have attached it to a switch that we want to be nonlinear.
+Now we have a more complicated situation.
 We then add in another bulb for the other end of the motorcycle.
 The total current drawn by the two bulbs is what now controls the flasher.
-A flasher that is correct for one amount of current, will be quite different for another amount.
+A flasher that is correct for one amount of current will be quite different for another amount.

 Our next addition to the circuit is two more bulbs for the other side of the motorcycle to make up a “right and left” indicator for traffic to see.
-This requires a “turnsignal” switch and associated wiring.
+This requires a “turn signal” switch and associated wiring.
 Our flasher will “see” either the right side circuit or the left side circuit, but not both at the same time.
-Next we add in another bulb for the driver to see as an indicator.
-We are starting to have a complicated system.
-We haven’t even started talking about a 4 way flasher or cancel system.
+Next, we add another bulb for the driver to see as an indicator.
+The system is starting to become complicated.
+We haven’t even started talking about a 4-way flasher or cancel system.

-To reduce the production costs, we can sort of “cheat” a bit.
+To reduce production costs, we can cheat a bit.
 We have to run copper (read expensive) wires “out” to the 4 turn signals.
 We don’t need to run a return circuit back if we just “ground” them.
 Just let the metal of the motorcycle carry the current back.
 This is where we start getting into trouble.

-At each connection to ground (metal of the frame) we have two metals in contact that may not be of the same material.
+At each connection to ground (metal of the frame), we have two metals in contact that may not be of the same material.
 This is an invitation for trouble.
-With moisture and odd chemicals getting into the contact, we can end up with some totally unpredictable connections.
-In extreme cases it can be a very simple radio frequency transmitter.
+With moisture and odd chemicals getting into the contact, we can end up with an unpredictable connection.
+In extreme cases, it can be a very simple radio frequency transmitter.
 It is more common for the connection to be nonlinear.
-That means that while the resistance of the connection should be zero, it will actually be some real amount and not fixed.
+That means that while the resistance of the connection should be zero, it will be some real amount and not fixed.
 It will change, sort of like the bulb, but not in a predictable way.
 It will seem to have a mind of its own.

-Think of all of the places where we have connections on our 40+ year old machines.
-Each is potentially a problem, not just the return side.
-That is why a special grease can do wonders for keeping out the moisture and oxygen that start the unwanted chemical processes.
+Think of all of the electrical connections on our old machines.
+Each is potentially a problem, not just the return (ground) side.
+That is why a special grease can do wonders for keeping the moisture and oxygen out that start the unwanted chemical processes.

-With so many connections changing resistances so easily, it is quite challenging for a non electrical person to diagnose them by using a common multimeter.
+With so many connections changing resistances, it is quite challenging for a person to diagnose them by using a multimeter.